Generative Refocusing: Flexible Defocus Control from a Single Image: Method

-\textbf{Synthetic-pair learning.} \emph{BokehNet} expects an AIF image, a target bokeh image, and the corresponding defocus map (see Fig.~\ref{fig:pipeline}\,(b)).
-In practice, perfectly paired data and accurate defocus maps are hard to acquire.
-We therefore pretrain with \emph{synthetic} pairs: starting from real all-in-focus images and their estimated depth, we randomly sample a focus plane $S_1$ and a target bokeh level $K$, and use a simulator~\cite{BokehMe} to render bokeh consistent with the induced defocus map (see Fig.~\ref{fig:data_generaton}\,(a)).
-This stage quickly trains the network to modulate the circle of confusion based on the defocus map, but it remains constrained by renderer bias and may introduce non-realistic artifacts.
+\paragraph{(a) Synthetic data.} We pretrain with synthetic data: starting from real all-in-focus images and their estimated depth map $D$, we randomly sample a focus plane $D_\text{focus}$ and a target bokeh level $K$ (Fig.~\ref{fig:data_generation}\,(a)).
+We then construct $D_{\text{def}}$ using Eq.~\ref{eq:defocus_map} and use a simulator~\cite{BokehMe} to render the corresponding target bokeh image consistent with $D_{\text{def}}$.
+This synthetic pretraining helps the network modulate the circle of confusion according to $D_{\text{def}}$; however, it is constrained by renderer bias and may introduce unrealistic artifacts.